Vajram-And-RaviVajram-And-Ravi

 • To submit report to the President annually and other times on welfare Measures required related to Socio-economic development of STs;

-According to the Imperial Gazetteer of India, a tribe is a collection of families bearing a common name, speaking a common dialect, occupying or professing to occupy a common territory and is not usually endogamous, though originally it might have been so.
+Ans: A tribe is a collection of families bearing a common name, speaking a common dialect, and occupying or professing to occupy a common territory.